JJF1962/-School_District_Analysis.-/README.md

 ![this is and images](https://github.com/JJF1962/School_District_Analysis.-/blob/main/Resources/Capture%209th%20graders.PNG)

-However, it was noticed, that the schools with less students, showed a better performance in every category, the sutdents not only passed math & reading, also they perfomed well in other assignatures as shown in the two pictures below.
+However, it was noticed, that the schools with less students, showed a better performance in every category, the students not only passed math & reading, also they perfomed well in other assignatures as shown in the two pictures below.

 ![this is an image](https://github.com/JJF1962/School_District_Analysis.-/blob/main/Resources/Capture%20Score%20by%20School%20Size.PNG)